bihealth/reev/docs/doc_queries.rst

 Gene queries in REEV allow users to search by HGNC symbol or NCBI/ENSEMBL/HGNC ID.
 Examples of gene queries include:

 - `BRCA1`: Search by HGNC symbol.
-- `HGNC:1100`: This refers to the BRCA1 gene.
+- `HGNC:1100`: This refers to the HGNC ID for the BRCA1 gene.
 - `7273`: This is the NCBI ID for the TTN gene.

 .. _doc_queries_seqvar: